SajavaC/ProcurementDB/README.md

 ## Project Overview

-This database was built to centralize purchasing information and improve visibility across the procurement process.
+ProcurementDB was designed to centralize procurement data that was previously scattered across multiple spreadsheets and documents.

-Instead of managing purchase orders, supplier information, freight records, lot numbers, and cost calculations in separate spreadsheets, this relational database consolidates them into a single system.
-It supports purchasing activities from supplier selection through freight arrival while maintaining product-level cost history and lot traceability.
+Rather than managing purchase orders, supplier information, freight records, lot numbers, and cost calculations separately, this database integrates them into a normalized relational model that provides complete visibility across the procurement lifecycle—from supplier selection and purchasing to freight arrival, lot traceability, and warehouse distribution.

-In addition to serving as a purchasing record, the database also provides operational reports that simplify price reviews, lot tracking, and inventory auditing.
+Beyond serving as a purchasing record, the database supports day-to-day supply chain decisions through automated reports for supplier price reviews, landed cost analysis, lot tracking, inventory auditing, and vendor-managed asset monitoring.

-This database was not created as a technical exercise.
-It was built to organize procurement data in a way that makes day-to-day supply chain work more efficient and easier to manage.
+More importantly, this project demonstrates my ability to translate fragmented procurement information into a structured data model that improves traceability, data consistency, and operational efficiency.

 ---

 ## Core Business Capabilities

-### **Purchasing & Cost Tracking**
+### **Procurement Cost Management**

 Maintains complete purchasing records, including supplier quotations, purchase orders, landed costs, taxes, freight charges, and historical pricing.
 This provides a centralized view of procurement costs for future purchasing decisions.